 In the meantime, developers should carefully consider how their bots might be misused, intentionally or unintentionally.
 Many bots are already seen as malicious, so building user trust might also pose a challenge.
 For now, many bot creation and distribution platforms provide basic principles or best practices for bot design (for example, the platforms from Microsoft,7 Slack,8 and Facebook10).
 But developers wishing to use bot or create them for users must be careful which bots they bring to life.

 //8.
 Peggy: Normally, we like articles to have a brief conclusion that looks at the topic from a different angle or discusses future plans for research on the topic.
 The conclusion shouldn’t restate or summarize information from the article.
 Can you provide such a conclusion?//

+In closing we anticipate that we will see developers use and create bots in many different ways at an increasing rate.
+Indeed, Joel Splosky of Stack Overflow claims that “developers are writing the script for tomorrow.”4 By this he means that developers, through their ability to innovate and lead by example, provide insights into how technology may be used by other knowledge workers.
+Developers’ have the opportunity to not only use bots in their knowledge work, but also to innovate new ideas for bots to solve not only their needs, but also the needs of other users.

 References